Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 8:00 -11:00 am- Have breakfast.
 Tracadero Beach Resort's breakfast hours are from 8 am to 11 am.
 After breakfast and that last swim, book out and drive to Santo Domingo.

-*Tip: While on the road, plenty of street vendors sell local fruits.
+Tip: While on the road, plenty of street vendors sell local fruits.
 Do grab some limoncillos- a local Caribbean fruit!
 We paid 100 DOP ($2) for five bunches of these!
 A great deal, and they're so good.
 To eat a limoncillo, rinse the fruit, remove each individually from the bunch and lightly bite into the center to peel off the outer layer.
 The fruit (found inside) has a large pit in the center.
 You want to suck around the pit for the fruit's flesh without cracking.
 If you break the pit accidentally, it's not toxic, so you'll be ok, but it tastes bitter.
 After removing the flesh, disregard the pit and repeat!
+Limonsillos are one of my-all-time favorite Dominican fruits.

 3:00 pm- Arrive and check in at your hotel in Santo Domingo.
 We Stayed at the Luca Hotel by The Oxo House.
 The Oxo House has three hotels located in the colonial zone of Santo Domingo.
 I love this collection of hotels because they cater to every type of traveler.
-For a budget hotel stay in Santo Domingo, check out Hostal La Colonia by The Oxo House, with private rooms ranging from $43-59 per night, plus amazing shared balcony views of La Zona.
+For a budget hotel stay in Santo Domingo, check out Hostal La Colonia by The Oxo House, with private rooms ranging from $46-64 per night, plus amazing shared balcony views of La Zona.

-For a mid-range hotel stay in Santo Domingo, check out Casa Sanchez, an adults-only hotel by The Oxo House (this one has a pool) with rooms ranging from $71-120 per night.
+For a mid-range hotel stay in Santo Domingo, check out Casa Sanchez, an adults-only hotel by The Oxo House (this one has a pool) with rooms ranging from $70-120 per night.

 We recommend staying at Luca Hotel for an upscale yet still budget-friendly hotel stay in Santo Domingo.
-Luca Hotel by The Oxo House stands on a 16th- century renovated house, has a great rooftop bar, and despite not having a pool, you can request a private hot tub for a romantic dinner for two, free of charge.
+Luca Hotel by The Oxo House stands on a 16th- century renovated colonial zone house, has a great rooftop bar, and despite not having a pool, you can request a private hot tub for a romantic dinner for two, free of charge.
 Now, keeping it real, my only complaint with this "private dinner" is that it's not that private... we found out about this "amenity" because we were at the rooftop bar having drinks and had a birds-eye view of the couple there.
 There was not much romance going on as they were both on their phones the entire night-- The morale of the story: if you're on a romantic dinner or getaway, PUT THE PHONE AWAY and interact with the person in front of you instead.
 I'm just saying!
 The average price for a room at Luca Hotel can range between $95-170 per night.

-After staying at all three hotels, I would stay at all three again.
-I would choose according to my type of travel for that specific time.
-For example, If I'm backpacking and need a place to lay my head at night without spending too much time at the hotel, I would choose Hostal La Colonia!
-I traveled as a solo female traveler and felt safe when I stayed there.
-My days were packed with things to do and this hotel was perfect for my budget-saving plan.
-I prioritized indulging in fine dining in Santo Domingo, so having a more budget-friendly hotel accommodation fit the bill.
 If I'm traveling during summer, I lean more towards Casa Sanchez because they have a pool, and that, my friends, is the best way to end an adventure-filled day-- cooling off with a cold Presidente (Dominican beer) or a mojito in hand.
-If I'm backpacking through the Island and have a car rental, I would automatically choose to stay at Luca Hotel.
+If I'm backpacking through the Island and have a rental car, I would automatically choose to stay at Luca Hotel.
 They have an underground parking garage free of charge for all the guests at the hotel.
 Finding parking in La Zona can be a headache, so pay a little extra to park.
-It's a nice-looking hotel with a rooftop bar; It's the more upscale of the three.
+It's a nice-looking hotel with a rooftop bar; It's the more upscale of the three and your car rental will be safe at all times.

 3:00-8:00 pm- Half-day exploring La Zona Colonial For lunch, head over to La Alpagateria (One of our stops on the walking tour.)
 For dinner, dress up and hit up the trendiest restaurant in La Zona Colonial -- Maraca.
 When visiting Maraca, remember to take a photo with the giant painting in front of the restaurant; it's iconic, powerful, and striking.